 What experts think of Garmin products

-We said in our Garmin Venu review that this AMOLED-touting smartwatch is the best Garmin for most people.
-While Garmin has some work to do to optimize for the new AMOLED display, the Venu’s combination of fitness and smartwatch features make for an overall compelling package.
+We said in our Garmin Venu 2 review that this AMOLED-touting smartwatch is the best Garmin for most people and a stellar follow-up to the original Venu.
+While the price is still quite high, the Venu 2’s combination of fitness and smartwatch features makes for an overall compelling package.
 If there was ever an Apple Watch competitor in the Garmin world, the Venu is it.

-The Venu is followed closely by the Garmin Vivoactive 4, which is essentially the same watch with a lower-res display and longer battery life.
-It’s often found at a cheaper price, too.
+The Venu 2 is followed closely by the Garmin Vivoactive 4, essentially the same watch as the original Venu with a lower-res display and longer battery life.
+It’s often found at a lower price, too.

 The Garmin Venu is a fantastic fitness watch and likely the one most people should buy.